dorothyjung/MapReduce/README.md

     *	Size: number of vertices
 *	Output: ([source], [-1,nodes])
     *	Size: number of vertices
+We should also store (vertex, nodes) pairs in the Configuration object for all BFSMappers to use.
 ## BFS
 ### BFSMap
 *	Input: ([source, dest], [distance]) or ([source], [-1, nodes])